AR / Tech

 Spatial Computing Takes Off at JFK The New Terminal One

-Discover how Vanderlande is setting new industry standards by integrating Argyle's Augmented Reality (AR) and Building Information Modeling (BIM) technology into the construction of JFK's New Terminal One.
-This innovative approach not only enhances installation accuracy but also reduces on-site rework and improves project efficiency.
+Discover how an airline logistics company is setting new industry standards by integrating Argyle's Augmented Reality (AR) and Building Information Modeling (BIM) technology into the construction of JFK's new Terminal One.
+This innovative approach not only enhances installation accuracy, but also reduces on-site rework and improves project efficiency.
 With real-time clash detection, precise installation verifications, and seamless on-site previews, Argyle's AR solutions are transforming the future of airport construction.
 Learn how airport BIM and AR can revolutionize your next project and ensure superior outcomes.

 Published: